 Getting there: Delray Beach is 50 miles north of Miami.
 Atlantic Avenue, the main street through downtown, is an exit on I-95.
 Head east for shopping and historic district, west for the attractions on Jog Road, such as the Morikami.

 There are many good options in Delray.
 Here are a few we’ve visited:

-The Seagate Hotel and Spa immediately became THE place to stay and a symbol that Delray had become a hot destination when it opened on Atlantic Avenue three years ago.
+The Seagate Hotel and Spa immediately became THE place to stay and a symbol that Delray had become a hot destination when it opened on Atlantic Avenue a decade ago.
 The hotel has a Zen-like ambiance: clean, uncluttered, serene.
 1000 E. Atlantic Ave., 877-577-3242;

 The Colony Hotel is a grand 1926 hotel on Atlantic Avenue, with a lobby painted vivid tropical colors.
 It’s still owned by the family that bought it in 1935.
 Guests rave about the beach club.
 525 E. Atlantic Ave.; 561-276-4123.

 Sundy House, an inn in one of Delray’s oldest homes, offers 11 rooms, four of which are in cottages in the exotic garden.
 106 S. Swinton Ave.; 561-272-5678.